 The Rolex Explorer II

 The Rolex Explorer II is one of those watches from the brand that has never strayed far from its original intended purpose.
-Unlike the more recognizable names in the catalog, such as the Submariner or the Daytona, the majority of which have never been worn underwater or stood within sight of a racetrack, the allure of the Rolex Explorer II is that it is still essential equipment for life’s adventurers.
+Unlike the more recognizable names in the catalog, such as the Submariner or the Daytona, the majority of which have never been worn underwater or stood within sight of a racetrack, our Rolex Explorer II guide points out that it is still essential equipment for life’s adventurers.

 As such, you will find nothing but the hardiest stainless steel used in its construction.
 No gold.
 Not even a half and half Rolesor edition.
 And most certainly, no platinum to add a bit of status symbol flash to the wrist.